Creating a blank Competency Assessment Template

 To create an assessment template:

-5. Select a Category from the dropdown menu (more information below)
+- Select a Scoring Method from the dropdown menu (more information below)

-6. Select an option from the, What Info Can the Candidate See? dropdown menu (more information below)
+- Configure the, What Info Can the Candidate See?section (more information below)

-8. Enter some introductory text in the Intro Text field
+- Enter a description in the Intro Text field

 Managing and Adding Categories